wickedgoodruby/rfp-2013/benjamin-smith.how-i-kept-my-rails-app-from-becoming-a-shit-show.md

 ### Abstract ###

-This is the story of a Rails app that was from day 1 architected with a large scalable codebase maintained by a big dev team in mind.
+This is the story of a Rails app that was from day 1 architected with a large scalable codebase worked on by a big dev team in mind.
 Learn about the problems we solved and lessons we learned: how to partition your Rails app into distinct modular engines, how to speed up your test suite by only running code effected by your changes, how to add a layer on top of ActiveRecord to enforce loose coupling, and many more!

 ### Additional Notes ###